WebOrigami/docs/src/content/language/hello.md

 A unique feature of Origami templates is that you can use maps inside them to process a collection of documents or data into HTML.
 You can use this to make page elements for navigation that reflect the structure of the original content.

-Continuing the blog example above, you can define an `index.orit` template that will create links for each post:
+Continuing the blog example above, you can define an `index.ori` template that will create links for each post:

 ```html
 <html>